 Business Associations 4 cr.
-Total credi its 9 0 hrs.
-(Minin num) Evidence 4 cr.
-Professional Responsibility 3 cr.
-Student must also meet the Pro Вопо Bar Prep Skills 4 cr.
-Requireme ent.
-(As descr ribed ur ıder tl ne Pro Bono Requireme ent in th nis boo ok) Students must take Professional Responsibility in the semester in which they plan on taking the MPRE.
-Student must also successfully complete skills requirements.
-(As set out under the Skills Student mand exit office.
-(See book) intervie ew w ith the Care eer Se rvices Instruction in this book) Student must also satisfy the Senior V Requirement.
-(As described on following 0
+Total credits 90 hrs.
+(Minimum) Evidence 4 cr.
+Skills Requirement varies Student must also m neet the Pro Bono Seminar (Intensive Writing Requirement) 2 cr.
+Requirement.
+(As describe Requirement in this book) Students must take Professional Responsibility in the semester in which they plan on taking the MPRE.
+Student must also have a and exit interview with O Student must also successfully complete requirements.
+(As set out under the Instruction in this book) Office.
+(See the section on book.)
+Career Services in this

-Students who matriculated before Fall 2016 must go to the St. Thomas Law website under Graduation Requirement to find their specific graduation requirements.
+\Students who matriculated before Fall 2016 must go to the St. Thomas Law website under Graduation Requirement to find their specific graduation requirements.